 artigiani della scriptural

-When I wrote him about the visit he arranged to travel to Naples.
-He wanted to see the new Delta factory, and he offered to be my translator.
+When I wrote Marco about visiting Delta, Marco arranged to travel from Rome to Naples when I was there so that he could see the new Delta factory.
+He offered to be my translator.
 Grazie Marco!

 With my wife Karen, I have visited the other major Italian pen companies, such as Aurora, Montegrappa, OMAS, Stipula and Visconti.
 In terms of the group of visits we have had, we found Delta to be different.
 The degree of handwork stood out as a significant aspect of their processes.

 Delta hand makes their pens.
-As Ciro noted, it is through the craftsmen of Delta that their lines of pens are created.
+As Ciro Matrone, one of the three owners noted, it is through the craftsmen of Delta that their lines of pens are created.
 Delta is artigiani della scriptural.

 After visiting a numbers of pen manufacturers I had a good idea of the range of equipment and processes involved in the manufacturing of a pen.
 But I saw a difference in how Delta makes its pens.